iotaledger/iota-wiki/docs/learn/protocols/iota2.0/core-concepts/data-structures.md

 ## Block Layout

-The block layout in the IOTA protocol consists of a block header, content, and signature.
-The block header contains metadata about the block.
-The content contains the references, aka parents, and the signature is used to verify the authenticity of the block header and block content.
+The block layout in the IOTA protocol consists of a _block header_ , content, and signature.
+The _block header_  contains metadata about the block.
+The content contains the references, aka _parents_, and the signature is used to verify the authenticity of the _block header_  and block content.

 There are two types of blocks: Basic Blocks and Validation Blocks.
 A Basic Block can contain different types of payloads, which are processed by all nodes as part of the IOTA protocol.
-Validation Blocks have additional functionality and different fields, validation rules, and allowed payloads and are only issued by the current validator nodes.
+Validation Blocks have additional functionality and different fields, validation rules, and allowed payloads and are only issued by the current _validator_ nodes.

 ![The anatomy of a block](/img/learn/protocols/iota2.0/core-concepts/data-structures/block-anatomy.png) **Image 3**: The anatomy of a block.